microsoft/ApplicationInsights-Python/azure-monitor-opentelemetry/README.md

 This distro automatically installs the following libraries:

 * [Azure Monitor OpenTelemetry exporters][azure_monitor_opentelemetry_exporters]

-as well as a subset of OpenTelemetry [instrumentations][ot_instrumentations] that are officially supported as listed below.
+* A subset of OpenTelemetry [instrumentations][ot_instrumentations] that are officially supported as listed below.

 ## Officially supported instrumentations